seanm92/Cluster-drift-detection-CDD-/README.md

 # Cluster-drift-detection-CDD-

-CDD is a streaming novelty detection algorithm
+CDD is a streaming novelty detection algorithm.
 The CDD algorithm returns for each test example whether it is normal (produced from the training set distrbution, or novel), and the probabilty that the example is anomaly.
 Parameters: